vuhung16au/VIT/ITSU3009/02.Build-E-Commerce-Docker-Compose/README.md

 ### Recommended Tools
 - **Docker Desktop**: For local container management
-- **VS Code**: With Docker and YAML extensions
+- **VS Code**: With Docker and YAML extensions.
+Cursor is also recommended.
-- **Git**: For version control and collaboration
+- **GitHub**: For version control and collaboration.
+Commit your work to GitHub so you can go back to a previous version if you need to.
 - **GitLab**: For CI/CD pipeline management
-- **Postman**: For API testing
+- **Postman**: For API testing.
+Curl is also recommended.
-- **Terminal/Command Line**: For Docker Compose operations

 ## 🤖 How to Use the Prompts

 ### AI Assistant Integration
-Each phase includes a comprehensive prompt designed to work with AI assistants (ChatGPT, Claude, etc.) to provide personalized guidance.
+Each phase includes a comprehensive prompt designed to work with AI assistants (Copilot, Cursor, Claude, Rovos, etc.) to provide personalized guidance.

 ### Using the Prompts
 1. **Copy the Prompt**: Start each phase by copying the provided prompt